Belloche/DraftShare/Journal.md

 5-4-21

 The force is with me!
 I figured out how to get the JSON to work right from Hipo and it is implemented in the draft creator.
 I also implemented upvoting.

+5-5-21

+I have implemented Lombok on my entities!
+I saved over 1000 lines of code on Draft alone.
+I also shortened the createDraft jsp by using an import on the positions options which saved around 700 lines.
+Other note: the way I find users by name has been put into its own class as it is used by multiple classes.